 When a cat is stressed, it can take some time to calm down fully.
 Your cat may spit, hiss, scratch, bite, puff up, dilate its pupils or exhibit other unusual behaviors for hours after the situation.
 Sometimes, such behaviors can last for days.
 It depends on how long it takes for your cat’s hormone overload to wear off.

 Be careful when approaching your cat or handling it, as this could startle your cat again.
 Unless your cat is injured, you should give it time alone, even it means hiding away from other members of the family.

 Why Doesn’t My Long-Haired Cat Puff Up Its Tail?

-Therefore, there are no shortcomings attached to longhaired breeds not being able to become menacingly bushy.
-Here’s some further information on how cats tails work.
+There is no reason for house cats to maintain this ability.
+Therefore, there are no shortcomings attached to long-haired breeds not being able to look menacingly bushy.